MinaProtocol/mina/src/app/test_executive/README.md

 This will put the `mina-test-executive` executable binary in your terminal path.

 However, this binary won't work by itself, it actually requires a bunch of terraform files in order to work.
 Those terraform files are not compiled and pre-baked into the binary itself and need to be on your machine.
 The terraform files are in the `mina` git repository.
 If you haven't already, you first must have `git clone`'d https://github.com/MinaProtocol/mina onto your machine.  `cd` into the top level directory of the repository, and from that directory you can run `mina-test-executive`.
 If you are curious, the actual terraform files are in `./automation/terraform` (the executable binary will know where they are).
-You will not need to modify the terraform files unless you are actively developing Gauntlet.
+You will not need to modify the terraform files unless you are actively developing Lucy.
 Note: it's possible that the terraform files will have some version mismatch with the test executive you've downloaded, make sure you're on the correct mina branch which matches the branch the test-executive was originally compiled off of.

-Once you're in the right directory, now you're ready to run Gauntlet.
+Once you're in the right directory, now you're ready to run Lucy.
 First you'll need to activate your access to GCP

 ```
 gcloud auth activate-service-account --key-file=$GOOGLE_APPLICATION_CREDENTIALS